Weights to Code: Extracting Interpretable Algorithms from the Discrete Transformer: Discrete Transformer

 \subsection{Numerical Residual Stream}

 The essential difference between the Discrete Transformer and the standard one lies in the structure of the residual stream and the mechanism of information processing.
 To align with the symbolic nature of algorithm extraction, we define the residual stream not as latent vectors, but as a collection of explicit scalar variables.
-Let $\mathbf{h}_l = [x_1, \dots, x_{N_l}]^\top \in \mathbb{R}^{N_l}$ denote the residual stream at layer $l$, consisting of $N_l$ distinct scalar variables.
-In contrast to standard additive updates, we adapt the concatenation principle~\cite{friedman2023learning, ICLR2025_9d560961} to the scalar domain, updating the residual stream with new outputs $\mathbf{o}_l$:
+Let $\mathbf{h}_l = [x_1, \dots, x_{N_l}]^\top \in \mathbb{R}^{N_l}$ denote the residual stream at layer $l$, consisting of $N_l$ distinct scalar variables.\footnote{Unless otherwise stated, equations in this section and the subsequent extraction procedure are applied position-wise and in parallel over sequence positions; only Numerical Attention operates across positions.} In contrast to standard additive updates, we adapt the concatenation principle~\cite{friedman2023learning, ICLR2025_9d560961} to the scalar domain, updating the residual stream with new outputs $\mathbf{o}_l$:

 This design preserves the full computational history as disentangled coordinates, alleviating the information interference induced by superposition in dense vectors.

 Moreover, a critical challenge in algorithm extraction is to identify \textit{which} variables serve as operands.
 Inspired by learnable input selection~\cite{friedman2023learning}, we address this by designing a discretized reading mechanism tailored for the numerical residual stream: for any computational module (Numerical Attention or MLP) at layer $l$ requiring $k$ inputs, we learn a projection matrix $\mathbf{W}_{\text{read}} \in \mathbb{R}^{k \times N_{l}}$ to select inputs from the residual stream $\mathbf{h}_l$.
 To enable discrete structure optimization within a differentiable framework, we apply a temperature-controlled sampling function $S(\cdot, \tau)$ (derivation provided in Appendix~\ref{sec: smooth transition mechanism}) row-wise to the logits $\mathbf{W}_{\text{read}}$.
 The input vector $\mathbf{u} \in \mathbb{R}^k$ is then retrieved from the current residual stream $\mathbf{h}_l \in \mathbb{R}^{N_l}$ via: